Nevis: Colonial era

 The profits on sugar cultivation in Nevis was enhanced by the fact that the cane juice from Nevis yielded an unusually high amount of sugar.
 A gallon (3.79 litres) of cane juice from Nevis yielded 24 ounces (0.71 litres) of sugar, whereas a gallon from Saint Kitts yielded 16 ounces (0.47 litres).
-Twenty percent of the British Empire's total sugar production in 1700 was derived from Nevisian plantations.
-Exports from West Indian colonies like Nevis were worth more than all the exports from all the mainland Thirteen Colonies of North America combined at the time of the American Revolution.
+Twenty per cent of the English colonial empire's total sugar production in 1700 was derived from Nevisian plantations.
+Exports from West Indian colonies like Nevis were worth more than all the exports from all the mainland Thirteen Colonies of North America combined at the time of the American Revolutionary War.

 The enslaved families formed the large labour force required to work the sugar plantations.
 After the 1650s, the supply of white indentured servants began to dry up due to increased wages in England and less incentive to migrate to the colonies.
-By the end of the 17th century, the population of Nevis consisted of a small, wealthy planter elite in control, a marginal population of poor Whites, a great majority of African-descended slaves, and an unknown number of Maroons, escaped slaves living in the mountains.
-In 1780, 90 percent of the 10,000 people living on Nevis were Black.
-Some of the maroons joined with the few remaining Kalinago in Nevis to form a resistance force.
+By the end of the 17th century, the population of Nevis consisted of a small, wealthy planter elite in control, a marginal population of poor Whites, a great majority of African-descended slaves, and an unknown number of maroons, escaped slaves living in the mountains.
+In 1780, 90 per cent of the 10,000 people living on Nevis were Black.
+Some of the maroons joined with the few remaining Kalinago in Nevis.
 Memories of the Nevisian maroons' struggle under the plantation system are preserved in place names such as Maroon Hill, an early centre of resistance.

-The great wealth generated by the colonies of the West Indies led to wars among Spain, Britain, and France.
+The great wealth generated by the colonies of the West Indies led to wars among the great powers of Europe.
 The formation of the United States can be said to be a partial by-product of these wars, and the strategic trade aims that often ignored North America.
-Three privateers (William Kidd being one of them) were employed by the British Crown to help protect ships in Nevis' waters.
+Three privateers (William Kidd being one of them) were employed by the Crown to help protect ships in Nevis' waters.

 During the 17th century, the French, based on Saint Kitts, launched many attacks on Nevis, sometimes assisted by the Kalinago, who in 1667 sent a large fleet of canoes along in support.
-In the same year, a Franco–Dutch invasion fleet was repelled off Nevis by an English fleet.
-Letters and other records from the era indicate that the English on Nevis hated and feared the Amerindians.
+In the same year, a Franco-Dutch invasion fleet was repelled off Nevis by an English fleet.
+Letters and other records from the era indicate that colonists on Nevis hated and feared the Kalinago.
 In 1674 and 1683, they participated in attacks on Kalinago villages in Dominica and St. Vincent, despite a lack of official approval from the Crown for the attack.
 On Nevis, the English built Fort Charles and a series of smaller fortifications to aid in defending the island.
 This included Saddle Hill Battery, built in 1740 to replace a deodand on Mount Nevis.